ShenQingchuan/HeteroDoc/packages/app/README.md

 ### Required Features

-- [ ] Be able to add new line before any block which is at first line
+- [x] Be able to add new line before any block which is at first line
+- [ ] Be able to delete first line when it's empty and the document doesn't just contain that line
 - [ ] Outline view
 - [ ] Font size & color setting
 - [ ] Heading prefix pseudo-element showing its level